Calling all brunettes who love a hint of red. Here's the best shades to enhance your brown hair

 Working with high profile brunettes and clients in the Atelier, Josh understands this brunette divide all too well.
 With this insight he created a range of glosses to satisfy both sides of the red debate.
 If red just isn't your thing, Smoky Gloss will be your hair's very favourite thing.
 Used as weekly conditioning mask, it acts like a toner to neutralise all red tones and keep your brunette cool and dark, as well as delivering super shine.
 With this neutralising nugget, we'll wave goodbye if you're averse to red.
 If you're a lover of the shade, read on for all you need to know to achieve your perfect hint of red.

-A wash of red
+A wash of red for dark hair

 "Red is great fun colour to experiment with and it couldn't be more on trend this season," says Josh, the man responsible for creating the high vis red for the Alexander McQueen AW20 catwalk show.
-To add a hint of the hue to brown hair, semi permanent formulas are the easy, fast route.
+To add a hint of the reddish brown hair hue to brown hair, semi permanent formulas are the easy, fast route.
 "They're the perfect way to dip your toe into the red trend without a long term commitment," says Josh.

 From Titian red to rich auburn and bright cherry tones, red doesn't come in just the one shade "There's no one red to suit all, but there is a shade of red out there to suit everybody," says Josh.
 He explains that some shades you may not automatically think of as a red, but as they derive from a red base they sit within the red colour palette.